Pre-Pointe and Pointe

 Pointe is a beautiful technique that gives classical ballet its unique, ethereal quality; it is an exciting goal for many dancers.
 However, dancing en pointe requires tremendous strength and control through the core, feet, ankles, and legs to be executed safely.

-Poor training for pointe work can set students up for pain, injury and permanent damage which is why we treat this stage in dance preparation very seriously.
+Poor training for pointe can set students up for pain, injury and permanent damage which is why we treat this stage in dance preparation very seriously.

 Requirements for all Pre-Pointe and Pointe classes:

-Students are required to take a minimum of 2 weekly ballet technique classes, to develop and maintain adequate strength.
+Dancers are required to take a minimum of 2 weekly ballet technique classes, to develop and maintain adequate strength.